filecoin-project/lotus-docs/content/en/lotus/manage/chain-management.md

 These lightweight state snapshots **do not contain any message receipts**.
 To get message receipts, you need to sync your Lotus node from the genesis block without using any of these snapshots.
 {{< /alert >}}

-1. Download the most recent lightweight snapshot and its checksum:
+1. Download the most recent lightweight snapshot:

     a.
 For **mainnet**, command always contains the latest snapshot available for mainnet: